vibspatial/VisiumHD_registration_bigwarp/README.md

 To launch BigWarp, navigate to:
 `Plugins > BigDataViewer-Playground > Sources > Register > Launch BigWarp`

-In the dialog that appears, set the high-resolution H&E image as the `Fixed Source` and the transcript image as the `Moving Source`.
+In the dialog that appears, set the high-resolution H&E image as the `Fixed Source` and the transcript density image as the `Moving Source`.
 The fixed image will serve as the reference coordinate space to which the moving image will be transformed.

 ![bdv](docs/launch_bigwarp.png)